FDUguchunhui/Git-learning-notebook/Basic Git Commands.md

 # you may need to use -D which is the shortcut for --delete --force when the branch you want to delete haven't fully merged in its upstream branch, or not in HEAD if no upstream was set with --track or --set-upstream-to.
 git branch -D branch_name
 git push remote --delete branch_name # delete a remote branch
+# or you can use
+git fetch --prune
 ```